Oops and Daisies

 1. Journal, preferably with numbered pages.
 Really, any journal will do.
 If you’re not keen on drawing lots of lines though, be sure to get a journal/notebook with lines to make the process easier.
 Also make sure it’s big/wide enough to keep track of everything you want to keep track of, whether it be grocery lists, blog ideas, social media calendars, kid schedules, etc.

-3. Stickers… I know, I know, this has the potential of getting fancy.
+3. Stickers.
+I know, I know, this has the potential of getting fancy.
 But I use month tabs (like these) so I can easily navigate to the “planning” section of my self-designed bullet journal.

-How to Organize It
+How to Organize Your Bullet Journal

 The beauty of the bullet journal is that you can organize it in any which way you want depending on what you plan to keep track of!
 This is the ‘standard,’ but again, feel free to tweak it to what fits YOU.